UPDATED FOR 2021!

-So in keeping with the 2018 lenten calendar, we’ll begin the Challenge on February 14th (that’s tomorrow!) and end it the day before Easter (March 31st).
+So in keeping with the 2021 lenten calendar, we’ll begin the Challenge on February 17th and end it the day before Easter (April 3rd).

 WHY IS THE 40 BAGS IN 40 DAYS CHALLENGE SO AWESOME?

-- If you’ve attempted to declutter before but haven’t made much progress, a short-term challenge like this can be just want you need to kickstart your decluttering efforts.
+If you’ve attempted to declutter before but haven’t made much progress, a short-term challenge like this can be just what you need to kickstart your decluttering efforts.

 40 BAGS IN 40 DAYS CHALLENGE — THE DETAILS